Retail banking: graduate area of work

-- Diploma for Financial Advisers (run by the ifs School of Finance)
+- Diploma for Financial Advisers (run by the London Institute of Banking & Finance)

-- Diploma in Professional Financial Advice (run by SQA)
+- Diploma in Professional Financial Advice (run by the Chartered Banker Institute)

-- Diploma in Investment Advice (Private Client Advice Route) (run by the Chartered Institute for Securities and Investment)
+- Investment Advice Diploma (Private Client Advice Route) (run by the Chartered Institute for Securities and Investment)

 If you want to advise on mortgages you will first need to pass one of the following exams:

-- Certificate in Mortgage Advice and Practice (run by ifs School of Finance)
+- Certificate in Mortgage Advice and Practice (run by London Institute of Banking & Finance)

 - Certificate in Mortgage Advice (run by the CII)

-For some roles, you might be encourage to take an accountancy qualification with, for example, the ICAEW.
+For some roles, you might be encouraged to take an accountancy qualification with, for example, the ICAEW.
 Your employer will usually advise you on which qualifications to take.